parivartanx/HamaraTicket-App-Web/README.md

 ---

 <div align="center">
-  Made with ❤️ by the Prince Dubey
+  Made with ❤️ by the Hamara Ticket Team
 </div>